-The MSc in Urban Management and Development is a 12-month English-taught multidisciplinary programme offered in six specialised master tracks.
-This structure allows IHS students to specialise within their chosen field whilst benefiting from a broader understanding of urban management offered at IHS.
+The MSc in Urban Management and Development is a 12-month English-taught programme offered in six specialisation tracks.
+This structure allows IHS students to specialise within their chosen field whilst benefiting from a broader understanding of sustainable urban management offered at IHS.

 How is your year organised?

 In the first and second block, the programme shares courses on urban theory, governance, policy, planning, and public-private partnerships, and local government finance and investment with the other specialisation tracks.
 However, your assignments with the modules as well as the action planning workshop are always track-specific.
 In the third block, your courses will only be track-specific with the possibility to take an extra elective course.
 In the fourth block of the programme you will strengthen your research skills through research methods courses and workshops and write your thesis on a topic relevant to your specialisation track.

 Why study the MSc in Urban Management & Development?

 The programme is a great opportunity to learn from urban policy advisors and real-life case studies while studying at a top-100 university.

 What is it like to be a part of the classroom?

 The content is delivered through a blend of lectures with case studies, discussions, working groups, group assignments, and fieldwork.
 Below, you can see a few examples of activities that take place during the courses.

 Meet the IHS lecturers

 Our lecturers spend a substantial amount of time working on real-life projects across the globe.
 See what they are up to now!